-Nami Restaurant and Bar, the art of Japanese fine dining with a 24th storey view at Shangri-La Hotel Singapore.
+Nami Resturant and Bar, the art of Japanese fine dining with a view from the 24th floor of Shangri-la Hotel Singapore.

 Nami Restaurant and Bar isn’t even six months old yet, but it is already making gastronomic waves through Singapore’s dining scene.
 Located on the 24th floor of Shangri-La Hotel Singapore’s newly renovated Tower Wing, the views of Singapore are extensive and stunning.